berkio3x/ferrous/README.md

 ## Goal

-The goal of this project is to incrementaly build a programming language from start to end from scratch and understand the internals of interpreters/compilers ,  **without using any external library for tokenizing / parsing the source**.
+The goal of this project is to incrementaly build a programming language  **from scratch** and understand the internals of interpreters/compilers ,  **without using any external library for tokenizing / parsing the source**.

 ##### 1) Variables.